Analysis Likely

 Characters and Story

 GTA 6 narrows the focus to two protagonists: Lucia and Jason.
-This is a smarter approach.
 With only two characters, Rockstar can dig deeper into each personality, explore their relationship more thoroughly, and build an emotional arc that has room to breathe.
-If RDR2 proved anything, it’s that Rockstar excels when they commit to a focused character study.
+RDR2 proved that Rockstar excels when they commit to a focused character study.

 Gameplay Mechanics